adrien2p/medusa-plugin-starter-ts/README.md

 Those routes will automatically be attached by medusa to the `admin` path.

-### Post routes
+### Store routes

-Those routes will automatically be attached by medusa to the `post` path.
+Those routes will automatically be attached by medusa to the `store` path.

 ### Custom routes